MaximilienFathi/nft-marketplace/README.md

 ### The challenge

-Users should be able to:

-- Have access to a landing page with proper sections (e.g. header, hero, footer, etc.)
-- View trending NFTs at a glance.
-- View each NFT buyout section via a modal window.
-- View top creators at a glance.
-- View each creator's dashboard via a modal window.
-- Have access to specific creator analytics (shown using classes and chart libraries).
-- Flip between each NFT and associated creator modal window.
-- Access specific parts of the page using links.
+NFT Marketplace should aim to meet the following objectives:

+- **Engaging Landing Page:** Immerse yourself in the world of NFTs with a beautifully designed landing page featuring well-defined sections like a header, hero section, footer, and more, providing intuitive navigation and clear information about the marketplace.
+- **Discover Trending NFTs:** Dive into a curated collection of NFTs, showcasing the hottest items at a glance on the landing page.
+- **Seamless NFT Viewing:** Click on any NFT to explore details in a user-friendly modal window, complete with buyout information.
+- **Meet the Creators:** Explore a dedicated section highlighting top creators within the NFT marketplace.
+- **Unlock Creator Insights:** Delve into a creator's profile through a modal window, featuring data visualizations and analytics (utilizing classes and chart libraries) to understand their artistic journey and impact.
+- **Effortless Navigation:** Seamlessly flip between NFTs and their corresponding creator profiles using intuitive navigation.
+Access specific sections of the marketplace with clearly defined links, ensuring a smooth user experience.

 ### Screenshots